tverghis/beller/beller-cli/README.md

 > [!NOTE]
 > Currently, the implemented commands focus on operations required to set up a labeler service.
 Other operations may be added in the future.
 Contributions are welcome!

+> [!WARNING]
+> This software is currently under heavy development.
+Not all commands have been implemented, and the ones that have will likely change.
+> See [TODO](TODO.md) for more details.

 ## Installation

 To install from source: